chainer/chainer/docs/source/guides/functions.rst

           gz = gw
           return gx, gy, gz

-:func:`chainer.backends.cuda.elementwise` function accepts the essential implementation of the kernel function, and returns a kernel invocation function (actually, it returns :class:`~cupy.elementwise.ElementwiseKernel` object, which is callable).
+:func:`chainer.backends.cuda.elementwise` function accepts the essential implementation of the kernel function, and returns a kernel invocation function (actually, it returns :class:`~cupy.ElementwiseKernel` object, which is callable).
 In typical usage, we pass four arguments to this function as follows:

 1. Input argument list.
 This is a comma-separated string each entry of which consists of a type specification and an argument name.